ColumbiaRoad/a-b-doer/README.md

 Default `.build`

-Output directory for Rollup.
+Output directory for Vite.

 ### entry

 Type `string` (optional)

-Entry file for Rollup.
+Entry file for Vite.
 Can be at least js or scss file.

 ### minify